-- (1) When the CG (or their authorized representative) authorizes the activation of the EOC, the EOC will activate and assume responsibility for the conduct of emergency operations at both regional and/or local levels. - (2) If the emergency is local and an IC structure has been established by first responders, the senior SES representative in the EOC will then inform the IC that the EOC has been activated and is ready to assume responsibility for support and coordination of operations at the incident. - (3) If the emergency is regional or involves a component installation, the SWO will contact the affected installation(s) EOC (or failing that, the installation's command group) and assume responsibility for support operations.
+(1) When the CG (or his/her authorized representative) authorizes the activation of the EOC, the EOC will activate and assume responsibility for the conduct of emergency operations.

+(2) If the emergency is local and an IC structure has been established by first responders the senior Security Company representative in the EOC will then inform the IC that the EOC has been activated and is ready to assume responsibility for support and coordination of operations at the incident.

+(3) If the emergency is regional or involves a component installation, the SWO will contact the affected installation(s) EOC (or failing that, the installations command group) and assume responsibility for support operations.